 !!!BACKGROUND SLIDES TO ACCOMPANY THIS READING!!!

-Additional detailed information about the crisis, including Move 1, will be made available at the beginning of the exercise.
-Click here for a list of suggested background readings to prepare for SIMULEX 2013.
+At this time we are posting background information about GMAP SIMULEX 2014.
+Additional detailed information about the crisis will be made available at the beginning of and during the exercise.
+A list of suggested readings is attached for GMAP SIMULEX 2014 background.

 Crisis in South Asia and East Asia

-Since occupying Tibet in 1950 and thus removing its historic buffer with India, China has not only increased its military presence over the years, but also put in place an extensive and growing military infrastructure in Tibet itself and in adjacent areas in China.
+Since occupying Tibet in 1950 and thus removing its historic buffer with India, China has not only increased its military presence over the years, but also put in place an extensive and growing military infrastructurein Tibet itself and in adjacent areas in China.
 This includes at least five air bases, several helipads, an extensive rail network, and more than 30 thousand miles of roads.
-This gives China the ability rapidly to deploy at least 15 divisions (15,000 soldiers each) along the disputed border and 7 Tier-1 divisions available to strike deeply into India and to intervene as necessary in Pakistan.
-The result is a Chinese conventional advantage in mobilized forces over India in the frontier region.
+This gives China the ability rapidly to deploy at least 30 divisions (15,000 soldiers each) along the disputed border available to strike deeply into India and to intervene as necessary in Pakistan.
+The result is a Chinese conventional advantagein mobilized forces over India in the frontier region.
 China has also increased its military options against India with the extension and modernization of road and rail links with Pakistan, Nepal, Myanmar, and Bangladesh as well as Tibet.

 The Sino-India border dispute has several important dimensions.
 China claims some 90,000 square km of territory under India’s control, including the province of Arunachal Pradesh, as already noted, which the Chinese call “Southern Tibet.”
 In addition, China has asserted control over some 38,000 km of territory seized in the 1962 war with India.
 This area is called Aksai Chin by India and is considered to be part of the Indian province of Jammu and Kashmir.
 It was the original dispute that led to the 1962 Sino-India war.